"The most important issues facing America

 major symptoms of that rebellion.

-like Mary, Peter's supposed heir and pr
+close to the Lord, like Mary, Peter's supposed heir and pro-life issues

 as important as the Lord Himself.